-As of June 30, 2022, we had cash, cash equivalents and short-term investments of \$83.5 million.
-In August 2022, we entered into a private placement agreement to sell shares of our common stock and pre-funded warrants, with total expected net proceeds of \$75.2 million.
+As of September 30, 2022, we had cash, cash equivalents and short-term investments of \$121.7 million.
 Historically, we have financed our operations, including technology and product research and development, primarily through sales of our common stock and debt financings.

-Our capital requirements and liquidity going forward will depend on numerous factors, including but not limited to: the costs associated with the U.S. commercial launch of ZYNRELEF and our Product Candidates, if approved, and making ZYNRELEF and our Product Candidates commercially available outside of the U.S.; the degree of commercial success of our Products and our Product Candidates, if approved; the scope, rate of progress, results and costs of preclinical testing and clinical trials; the timing and cost to manufacture our Products and our Product Candidates; the number and characteristics of product development programs we pursue and the pace of each program, including the timing of clinical trials; the time, cost and outcome involved in seeking other regulatory approvals; scientific progress in our research and development programs; our ability to establish and maintain strategic collaborations or partnerships for research, development, clinical testing, manufacturing and marketing of our Product Candidates; the impact of competitive products; the cost and timing of establishing sales, marketing and distribution capabilities if we commercialize products independently; the cost of establishing clinical and commercial supplies of our Product Candidates and any other products that we may develop; the impact of our restructuring plans; the extent of the impact of the ongoing COVID-19 pandemic on our business; and general market conditions.
+Our capital requirements and liquidity going forward will depend on numerous factors, including but not limited to: the costs associated with the U.S. commercial launches of ZYNRELEF, APONVIE and our product candidates, if approved, and making some or all of our Products and our product candidates commercially available outside of the U.S.; the degree of commercial success of our Products and our product candidates, if approved; the scope, rate of progress, results and costs of preclinical testing and clinical trials; the timing and cost to manufacture our Products and our product candidates; the number and characteristics of product development programs we pursue and the pace of each program, including the timing of clinical trials; the time, cost and outcome involved in seeking other regulatory approvals; scientific progress in our research and development programs; the magnitude and scope of our research and development programs; our ability to establish and maintain strategic collaborations or partnerships for research, development, clinical testing, manufacturing and marketing of our product candidates; the impact of competitive products; the cost and timing of establishing sales, marketing and distribution capabilities if we commercialize products independently; the cost of establishing clinical and commercial supplies of our product candidates; the impact of our restructuring plans; the extent of the impact of the ongoing COVID-19 pandemic on our business; and general market conditions.
 Management's view of our liquidity relies on estimates and assumptions about the market opportunity for the expanded U.S. label of ZYNRELEF, which estimates and assumptions are subject to significant uncertainty, particularly due to the short amount of time that has passed since the label was expanded in December 2021.